 The author made another argument that, “the opportunity not to be rich is one of the greatest opportunities with which young Americans have been blessed.”
 The author backed this argument by using evidence such as the wealth of the U.S and how, “it can afford to provide a decent living to whole classes of people.”
-In other words, the author’s evidence shows that the U.S is wealthy enough to provide jobs with decent wages to their citizens regardless of class, meaning you don’t have to be rich to be comfortable and happy in the U.S. Another evidence the author used to back his claim can be seen in his statement, “to live in an ordinary house instead of an apartment in Manhattan or a mansion in L.A.; you have to drive a Honda instead of a BMW or a Hummer; you have to vacation in Florida instead of Barbados or Paris,” (Deresiewicz, paragraph 17) The evidence in the statement is that, even without being rich one can still engage in the same activities rich people engage in, but maybe not as extravagant.
+In other words, the author’s evidence shows that the U.S is wealthy enough to provide jobs with decent wages to their citizens regardless of class, meaning you don’t have to be rich to be comfortable and happy in the U.S. [I’m not clear what evidence Deresiewicz has provided on this point] Another evidence the author used to back his claim can be seen in his statement, “to live in an ordinary house instead of an apartment in Manhattan or a mansion in L.A.; you have to drive a Honda instead of a BMW or a Hummer; you have to vacation in Florida instead of Barbados or Paris,” (Deresiewicz, paragraph 17) The evidence in the statement is that, even without being rich one can still engage in the same activities rich people engage in, but maybe not as extravagant. [awkward to discuss this quote twice in two different paragraphs]

 Reasoning and Language:

 In the 17th and 18th paragraph of Deresiewicz article, the author explained how and why elite-schools shut down their students opportunity not to be rich, and how the opportunity not to be rich, “is one of the best opportunities young Americans are blessed with.
 These two conclusions is a revelation of the author’s ability to use ideas conceived from the process of thinking critically of how to justify his claims and convince his audience, using reasons.
 For example the author’s first conclusions reads, “An elite education gives you the chance to be rich—which is, after all, what we’re talking about—but it takes away the chance not to be.”
 Right after the first conclusion, he added the second conclusion, “Yet the opportunity not to be rich is one of the greatest opportunities with which young Americans have been blessed.”
 This second conclusion in addition to the examples he used is a logical way of justifying his claims and telling his audience that elite education gives you the opportunity to be rich but shut down the opportunity for them to live decent lives, which he describes as the opportunity not to be rich.
+[This is definitely what Deresiewicz wants to tell us, but how is he attempting to prove this conclusion is true and correct?]

 Another great use of the author’s thought process can be seen on the 18th paragraph of his article.
 The author used several questions and language as reasons to convince his audience of his claims.
 For example, he reads,